-This project widens the last two-lane section of US 101 between Sequim and Port Angeles.
+This project widened the last two-lane section of US 101 between Sequim and Port Angeles.

-- Existing business along the corridor are remain accessible and open for business.
+- Existing business along the corridor remain accessible and open for business.

 Why is WSDOT

 widening US 101?

-To increase safety and relieve congestion, we are widening the last remaining section of two-lane roadway between Sequim and Port Angeles.
+To increase safety and relieve congestion, crews widened the last remaining section of two-lane roadway between Sequim and Port Angeles.

 The End Result

 The end result is a continuous four-lane divided highway between Sequim and Port Angeles.
-The new four-lane roadway will have two lanes in each direction and a wide median.
+The new four-lane roadway has two lanes in each direction and a wide median.

 In 1993, an Environmental Impact Statement (EIS) titled “SR 101 O’Brien Road to Palo Alto Road” identified four transportation improvement projects; this project is the third to be constructed.